kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 ---
 ```

-If this is the desired behavior, add a `_index.*.md` file like the one above for each language that
+If this is the desired behavior, add a `_index.*md` file like the one above for each language that
 you add.
 If you want the captioned images to be displayed as content in their own right – for
 example, listing them on author's page – remove cascading build configuration and create a normal
 `_index.md` file instead.

-Nothing prevents you, of course, from copying loose images under `static` directory or the page
+Nothing prevents you, of course, from copying loose images into `static` directory or a page
-bundle.
+bundle directory.
 The usual Markdown syntax will work.

 ## Including Images in Pages